JogoShugh/CoderDojoPonceSprings.TicTacToe/vNext/BACKLOG.md

 # DONE

+* 2013.11.10, Send chat messages privately to your opponent during an active game
+* 2013.11.10, Send chat messages to all on-line members in the lobby tab
+* 2013.11.10, Close a completed game by clicking an X on the tab heading
+* 2013.11.08, See game results from your own and other games on a global scoreboard right after the games finish
 * 2013.11.08, Create personal head-to-head results scoreboard
 * 2013.11.07, Showing who is the current player in a game
 * 2013.11.06, Clean up vNext folder to remove unused files